Key Takeaways from Johnny Key, Former AK Secretary of Education

 The panelists also discussed the concept of future readiness, noting that its definition varies significantly across states and districts due to cultural and geographical differences.
 “There’s a uniqueness in each district, city, and state,” Key said.
 “How does that reimagined assessment account for those differences?” he asked, underscoring the need for assessments to be tailored to local contexts.

-During the presentation, Dr. Doris Zahner presented a performance task assessment model created for a school in New York in which students’ critical thinking skills are measured through prompts related to local phenomena, such as flooding.
+During the presentation, Dr. Doris Zahner presented a performance task assessment model created for New York City Public School students in which their critical thinking skills are measured through prompts related to local phenomena, such as flooding.
 Key emphasized the value of integrating locally relevant events into assessments like this: “If you’re assessing kids on things that they have some knowledge about that’s relevant to their world, they’re more engaged in learning,” he explained.

 Key found this theme particularly poignant.
 “Assessment has to be relevant to be useful.
 All the speakers really drove that home.”